The Fujifilm X-Pro3 – Engaging in something different

 Here also: the same X-Processor 4 as in the X-T3.
 Feels super-fast to me (I don’t own the X-T3, “only” the X-H1), but there’s nothing new to report from my point of view.
 It’s a great piece of technology.
 Period.

 The only drawback so far is that the new setting option for “clarity” is hardly usable in practice.
 Unfortunately, it seems to requier so much processing power that it takes at least 1 second to save each image.
-During this time the EVF remains black and you just read the message “STORING”. 🙁
+During this time the EVF remains black and you just read the message “STORING”.
+Fast SD cards do not make it better, but slow ones make it worse. 🙁

 Of course, this doesn’t fit at all to the otherwise so outstanding performance of the camera.
 I hope this can be improved with firmware updates.